liam2/liam2/doc/usersguide/source/model.rst

                 - age:          int
                 - dead:         bool
                 - gender:       bool
+                # 1: single, 2: married, 3: cohabitant, 4: divorced, 5: widowed
+                - civilstate:   int
+                - agegroup:     {type: int, initialdata: false}
                 - partner_id:   int
-                # 1=single, 2=married, 3=cohabitant, 4=divorced, 5=widowed
-                - civilstate:   int
-                - agegroup_work: {type: int, initialdata: false}

-Note that a field name is not reserved to one entity.
+Note that a field name is not reserved to one entity (i.e. several entities may have a field with the same name).

 links
 -----

 Entities can be linked with each other or with other entities, for example, individuals ‘belong’ to households, and mothers are linked to their children, while spouses are interlinked as well.